ndossett/ndossett/README.md

   ### Hello there!
 I'm Niki 👋🏾

 - 🔭 I’m currently working on ...
 [HRF Asylum](https://github.com/Lambda-School-Labs/human-rights-first-asylum-fe-a)
-- 🌱 I’m currently learning ...
-Ant Design
+- 🌱 I’m currently learning ... **Python**
 - 👯 I’m looking to collaborate on ...
-Design Projects
+Projects that have to do with travel
 - 🤔 I’m looking for help with ...
 Coding Challenges
 - 💬 Ask me about ...
-JavaScript & ReactJS
+My love for travel and how I plan to help shape the industry through tech
 - 📫 How to reach me: ... **niki.m.dossett@gmail.com**
 - ✅ Check out my ...
 [Resume]
 - 😄 Pronouns: ...
 She/Her